What’s in this article:

-- Engaging your workforce by displaying the latest announcements, sales wins, employee activities, awards, corporate videos, company strategies etc.
+- Engaging your workforce by displaying the latest announcements, sales wins, employee activities, awards, corporate videos, company strategies, and such as either digital signage displays or via our employee app.

-- Engaging consumers by exhibiting winning videos, ads, or menus tailored to your customer base on multi-screen TVs.
+- Engaging consumers by exhibiting winning videos, ads, or menus tailored to your customer base on multi-screen TVs/video walls.

-- Booking conference or meeting rooms and displaying room availability at designated rooms or huddle spaces with Office 365 or Google Calendar integration.
+- Room scheduling systems that display room availability and allow users to book conference/meeting rooms directly at designated rooms (tablets) or huddle spaces (schedule boards), with Office 365 or Google calendar integration.

 - Live streaming industry news or social media feeds.